-The public comment period for Substantial Action Plan Amendment 4 began December 9, 2022 and ended January 9, 2023.
-In some instances, public comments are shortened to focus on the specific elements of the comment as they pertain to the Action Plan.
+The public comment period for Substantial Action Plan Amendment 3 began December 8, 2021 and ended January 7, 2022.
+In some instances, public comments are shortened to focus on the specific elements of the comment as they pertain to the action plan.
 Personal details or private information has been removed from public comments where necessary to protect the identity of the commenter.
-Lastly, public comments that related to the Hurricane Matthew Action Plan and Hurricane Florence Action Plan are included in both documents.

-Comments specific to the status of an individual's CDBG-DR application for assistance were referred internally for additional review and direct response and may not be reflected in this response to public comments.
+Comments specific to the status of an individual's CDBG-DR application for assistance were referred internally for additional review and direct response, and may not be reflected in this response to public comments.